principioincertidumbre/principioincertidumbre/README.md

 I'm a chemist specialized in computational chemistry.
 I'm currently studying a MSc in Data Science.
-I'm interested in Machine Learning applied to natural sciences.
+I'm interested in Machine Learning applied to natural sciences, social science and economics.

 <!---